sicatpaolo/AutoFillForm_parttime/README.md

 Log_in.py

-Script that would aid you with the log in.
+Script that would aid you with the log in. (was used for testing)